Size versus truthfulness in the House Allocation problem: First truthful mechanism: SDMT-1

-It is known that (see, e.g., \cite{ACMM04}), in the case of strict preferences, not only we can find a Pareto optimal matching using SDM, but we can also generate \emph{all} Pareto optimal matchings by executing SDM on all possible permutations of the agents.
+It is known (see, e.g., \cite{ACMM04}) that, in the case of strict preferences, not only can we find a Pareto optimal matching using SDM, but we can also generate \emph{all} Pareto optimal matchings by executing SDM on all possible permutations of the agents.
 In other words, given any Pareto optimal matching $\matching$, there exists an order of the agents such that executing SDM on that order returns $\matching$.
-In this section we seek a similar characterization of Pareto optimal matchings in the case of preferences with ties.
+A similar characterisation of Pareto optimal matchings holds in the case of preferences with ties.
+This is stated by the following result, whose proof is given in the Appendix. \begin{theorem} Any Pareto optimal matching can be generated by some execution of SDMT-1. \end{theorem}

-\begin{theorem} Any Pareto optimal matching is a strong priority matching for some ordering $\agentsorder$ of the agents. \end{theorem} \begin{proof} This proof makes use of the characterization of Pareto optimal matchings in instances of HA (potentially with ties) given in \cite{Man13} in terms of a number of graph-theoretic structures.
-In particular, a given matching $\matching$ is Pareto optimal if and only if $\matching$ admits no \emph{alternating path coalition}, no \emph{augmenting path coalition}, and no \emph{cyclic coalition} (see \cite{Man13}); we will now define these terms.